geogardenclub/geogardenclub.github.io/docs/user-guide/forums.md

 <img width="300px" src="/img/user-guide/forum/create-forum-topic-filled.png"/>

+Note that you can use [Markdown](markdown.md) to format your message.

 After clicking the submit button, a new forum topic will be created.
 It will appear in the list of topics like this:

 <img width="300px" src="/img/user-guide/forum/home-forum-2.png"/>